-A large new international study hoping to extend the benefits of mechanical thrombectomy has been launched at the beginning of 2018.
+A large international study hoping to extend the benefits of mechanical thrombectomy was launched in 2018.
 Thrombectomy is a treatment for certain types of acute ischaemic stroke that can use mechanical devices to drastically reduce the effects of an ongoing stroke.
 Very small devices are used to break and remove the clot from the blood vessel in the brain.
 This procedure is carried out by highly skilled neuro-radiologists and requires special hospital facilities.

 Recent thrombectomy trials have included highly selected groups of stroke patients.
 They showed that if used in stroke patients with only small brain lesions, thrombectomy significantly reduces the level of post-stroke disability by restoring blood flow and therefore limiting brain damage.